The Asset Management Review: Portugal

 i Securities investment funds

 Under the special tax regime, Portuguese-resident securities investment funds are, as a general rule, subject to corporate income tax (CIT) on their annual taxable profits at the standard rate of 21 per cent.
-However, investment and real estate income, as well as any capital gains obtained by investment funds, are not subject to CIT, except if said income is distributed or due by companies resident in a listed tax haven or resulted from the transfer of a shareholding in such a company.
+However, investment and real estate income, as well as any capital gains obtained by investment funds, are not subject to CIT, except if this income is distributed or due by companies resident in a listed tax haven or resulted from the transfer of a shareholding in such a company.

 Portuguese-resident securities investment funds are also subject to stamp tax, levied quarterly on their global net asset value (i.e., the average net asset values notified to the CMVM or published by the management entity of the fund, excluding the value of units in funds or shareholdings in investment companies), at a rate of 0.0125 per cent or, in the case of funds investing in money market instruments or deposits, at a rate of 0.0025 per cent.